FlutterFlow/flutterflow-documentation/docs/resources/libraries.md

 :::info

+- You can only publish libraries if you have access to branching, which is available to Pro+ users.
 - Libraries can only be published from the main branch, and each published version is linked to a specific commit, ensuring robust version control.
 - You can add new features and publish updated versions of the library.
 Each time a new version is published, the version number will automatically increment.